Trainer aircraft: Advanced training

 Those that progress to training for fast jet flying will then progress to an advanced trainer, typically capable of high subsonic speeds, high-energy manoeuvers, and equipped with systems that simulate modern weapons and surveillance.
-Examples of such jet trainer aircraft include the supersonic Northrop T-38 Talon, Boeing–Saab T-7 Red Hawk, the BAE Hawk, the Dassault/Dornier Alpha Jet, the Aero L-39 and Aero L-159, the Alenia Aermacchi M-346 Master, the KAI T-50 Golden Eagle, the Guizhou JL-9, the Pilatus PC-21 and the Yakovlev Yak-130.
+Examples of such jet trainer aircraft include the supersonic Northrop T-38 Talon, Boeing–Saab T-7 Red Hawk, the BAE Hawk, the Dassault/Dornier Alpha Jet, the Aero L-39 and Aero L-159, the Alenia Aermacchi M-346 Master, the KAI T-50 Golden Eagle, the Guizhou JL-9, the Hongdu JL-10, the Pilatus PC-21 and the Yakovlev Yak-130.

 Effective combat aircraft are a function now of electronics as much as, if not more so than, the aerobatic ability or speed of an aircraft.
 It is at this stage that a pilot begins to learn to operate radar systems and electronics.
 Modern advanced trainers feature programmable multi-function displays which can be programmed to simulate different electronic systems and scenarios.
 Most advanced trainers do not have radar systems of their own, but onboard systems can be programmed to simulate radar contacts.
 With datalinks and GPS, virtual radar systems can be created with similarly equipped aircraft relaying to each other their positions in real time and onboard computers creating a radar display based on this information.
 The aim of programmable displays is to speed pilot training by replicating as far as possible the systems a pilot will find in an operational aircraft.